-6.10 Interrupt output
+6.9 Interrupt output

 Pin INTN is an active-LOW, open-drain interrupt output.
 It is driven LOW when at least one interrupt is pending.
 An interrupt can be cleared by writing 1 to the corresponding bit in the Int_Status register (Table 7).
-Clearing bits LWI and CWI in Standby mode only clears the interrupt status bits and not the pending wake-up.
-The pending wake-up is cleared on entering Normal mode and when the corresponding standby control bit (STBCC or STBCL) is 0.
+Clearing bit LWI in Standby mode only clears the interrupt status bit and not the pending wake-up.
+The pending wake-up is cleared on entering Normal mode and when the corresponding standby control bit (STBCL) is 0.